 In a simulation of a linac and a patient, it is inefficient to track all particles in all directions, even if they do not go towards the patient.
 The simulation should be geared towards getting more particles to the patient, so as to deposit energy in the target volume.
 The technique called "particle splitting" is designed to do that: as soon as a particle gets closer to the target volume than a prescribed distance, the particle is "split into two".
 This means, the program copies the current properties of the particle (position, energy, direction of flight) to a newly created one, which the program will "save" temporarily.
-Then the program goes on with the simulation of the first particle, it returns to the "copy" of the particle, and simulates the subsequent flight and interactions of that one.
+Then the program goes on with the simulation of the first particle, almost as if nothing has happened.
+After the program has finished with this particle, it returns to the "copy" of the particle, and simulates the subsequent flight and interactions of that one.
 However, because different random numbers will be used for this one, this particle will follow a different path, and deposit energy at different places compared to the original particle.